WDR on Dash Cam: Enhancing Video Quality for Optimal Captures

 • WDR technology allows the camera to adjust the exposure levels in different parts of the image to ensure both bright and dark areas are properly exposed.

-• This helps overexposure of bright areas and underexposure of darker areas, resulting in a more balanced and evenly lit video recording.
+• This helps prevent overexposure of bright areas and underexposure of darker areas, resulting in a more balanced and evenly lit video recording.

 • With WDR, dash cams can produce clearer footage even in challenging lighting situations such as driving into or out of tunnels, during sunrise or sunset, or in areas with heavy shadows.